nickdraper8/RubyReel/README.md

 * Search videos by title using the search bar

 # Recent Updates
+### Channels (11/02/2020)
+Users now have their own channels!
+Owners of a channel may look at their uploaded videos, subscriptions, and are able to edit their user info.
+When viewing other user's channels, you may view their uploaded videos and their info.

 ### Video Tags (10/30/20)
 Now when uploading (and editing) your videos on RubyReel, you can create your own tags to add on to videos.
 Then, on the homepage, you can sort the videos by tags and see only videos with that tag attached!
 Easily edit your video to remove tags, or add new ones.